0hlov3/0hlov3.github.io/content/posts/2025-02-5_The-Ultimate-Guide-to-YubiKey/index.md

 The future of authentication is passwordless, and security keys like YubiKey play a major role in this transition.
 Whether you’re an individual looking to protect personal accounts or an organization securing enterprise infrastructure, a hardware security key is one of the best investments you can make in your digital security.

 Don’t wait until a security breach happens—secure your accounts today and take control of your online safety.

+## Appendix / Community Support
+I received a comment from the Community pointing out that YubiKeys with firmware lower than 5.7 use Infineon libraries, which have been found to have a side-channel attack vulnerability.
+Since YubiKeys don’t support firmware updates, the only way to fix this issue is to purchase a new device.

+Article discussing the issue: https://www.heise.de/en/news/Yubikey-cloning-attack-Apparently-possible-but-not-trivial-9857186.html

+Yubico argues that cloning is difficult and requires specific conditions, but one of the core promises of hardware security keys is being non-clonable, so this is understandably disappointing for users who expected to be worry-free.

+For most users, this won’t be a major concern, but it’s worth noting for those relying on YubiKey for high-security applications.

 ## Helpful Links & Sources
 - {{< newtablink \"https://github.com/drduh/YubiKey-Guide\" >}}YubiKey-Guide{{< /newtablink >}}